jacobpretorius/Tyrell/README.md

 ## KNOWN BUGS:
 - there is an issue with multiple commands in the same post.
+- need to smooth out the pause automatic mode using CAPS handling.

 ## WISHLIST:
-- Auto start into automatic mode
 - Better datetime parsing

 ## GET CREATIVE: